unlovedme/DahuaEventhHandler/docs/CONTRIBUTION.md

 - Proposing new features

 ## We use Github to develop kubewatch
-We use github to host code, t
+We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## We use [Github Flow](https://guides.github.co